Context-Driven People Development

 Teams and groups

-Enable conversations with a value-neutral common language and increase awareness of the teams interpersonal dynamic.
+IDI enable teams to have conversations with a value-neutral common language and increase awareness of the groups interpersonal dynamic.

 Organization

-Understand the composition of the interpersonal culture of your organisation.
-Enable organizational consciousness.
+IDI help organisations understand the composition of the interpersonal culture of the workforce, enabling organizational consciousness.

 Our plans